-6.2.2 Environmental Consequences of the Alternatives on Targeted stocks {Section to be completed by NMFS after Council adopts a rebuilding plan} sea lion (Zalophus californianus) and harbor seals (Phoca vitulina), both species will feed on salmon, when available, and have been documented preying on hooked salmon in commercial and recreational fisheries (e.g., Weise and Harvey 1999).
+6.2.2 Environmental consequences of the alternatives on targeted stocks {Section to be completed by NMFS after Council adopts a rebuilding plan} sea lion (Zalophus californianus) and harbor seals (Phoca vitulina), both species will feed on salmon, when available, and have been documented preying on hooked salmon in commercial and recreational fisheries (e.g., Weise and Harvey 1999).
 All marine mammals are protected under the Marine Mammal Protection Act (MMPA).
-Ocean salmon fisheries employ hook-and-line gear and are classified under NMFS' MMPA List of Fisheries as Category III (83 FR 5349, February 7, 2018), indicating there is no record of substantive impacts to marine mammals from these fisheries (MMPA 118(c)(1)).
+Ocean salmon fisheries employ hook-and-line "troll" gear and are classified under NMFS' MMPA List of Fisheries as Category III (83 FR 5349, February 7, 2018), indicating there is no record of substantive impacts to marine mammals from these fisheries (MMPA 118(c)(1)).
+Of the ESA-listed marine mammals that occur in the analysis area, only Southern Resident killer whales (a distinct population segment of Orcinus orca) are likely to be affected by salmon fisheries.

-6.3 Marine Mammals
+6.3 Marine mammals